antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 Last, we are working to make it easier to work with container orchestrators and similar environments.
 We are adding support for [OpenTelemetry out of the box](https://github.com/dotnet/runtime/issues/31372) so that you can [capture distributed traces and metrics from your application](https://opentelemetry.io/).
 We are also working on a new set of experimental tools in the [dotnet/tye](https://github.com/dotnet/tye) repo that are intended to improve microservices developer productivity, both for development and deploying to a Kubernetes environment.

+### Improving tiered compilation performance

+We've been working on improving [tiered compilation](https://devblogs.microsoft.com/dotnet/tiered-compilation-preview-in-net-core-2-1/) for multiple releases.
+We continue to see it as a critical performance feature, for both startup and steady-state performance.
+We've made two big imporvements to tiered compilation this release.

+The primary mechanism underlying tiered compilation is call counting.
+Once a method is called n times, the runtime asks the JIT to recompile the method at higher quality.
+From our earliest performance analyses, we knew that the call-counting mechanism was too slow (from a long-term standpoint), but didn't see a straightforward way to resolve that.
+As part of .NET 5.0, we've [improved the call counting mechanism](https://github.com/dotnet/runtime/pull/32250) used by tiered JIT compilation to smooth out performance during startup.
+In past releases, we've seen reports of unpredictable performance during the first 10-15s of process lifetime (mostly for web servers).
+That should now be resolved.
+Please test it and tell us what you see.

+Another performance challenge we found was using tiered compilation for methods with loops.
+The fundamental problem is that you can have a cold method (only called once or a few times; $lt; n) with a loop that iterates a million times.
+A great example of this pathalogical case is the `Program.Main` method of an application.
+As a result, we disabled tiered compilation for methods with loops by default.
+Instead, we enabled applications to opt into using tiered compilation with loops.
+PowerShell is an application that chose to do this, after seeing high single-digit performance improvements in some scenarios.

+To address methods with loops better, we implemented [on-stack replacement (OSR)](https://github.com/dotnet/runtime/pull/32969).
+This is similar to a feature that the Java Virtual Machines has, of the same name.
+[OSR](https://github.com/dotnet/runtime/blob/master/docs/design/features/OnStackReplacement.md) enables code executed by a currently running method to be re-compiled in the middle of method execution, while those methods are active "on-stack".
+This feature is currently experimental and opt-in (on x64).

+To use OSR, multiple features must be enabled.
+The [PowerShell profile file](https://github.com/PowerShell/PowerShell/blob/70d9ed4d551e12eebf2985b5590c7cd6e106aaeb/src/powershell-win-core/powershell-win-core.csproj#L10) is a good starting point.
+You will notice that tiered compilation and all quick-jit features are enabled.
+In addition, you need to set `COMPlus_JitPatchpoint=1` (its an environment variable).

+Alternatively, you can set the following two environment variables, assuming all other settings have their default values:

+* `COMPlus_TC_QuickJitForLoops=1`
+* `COMPlus_JitPatchpoint=1`

+We do not intend to enable OSR by default in .NET 5.0 and have not yet decided if we will support it in production.
+Please give us any and all feedback you have on the feature.
+We are actively testing it now and will share more insights on it later.

 ### Single file applications

 There are key scenarios where people want to use .NET where single-file distribution is a requirement, or at least preferred.
 We've been building up the key pieces that we need to enable this scenario over multiple releases, and will be including a [new single file publish type in .NET 5.0](https://github.com/dotnet/runtime/issues/36590).
 It's a feature we expect to continue to refine over multiple releases.